150-126-Great Vocals

 Writer/Composer: Barry Gibb / Robin Gibb / Maurice Gibb (1977)

-The Bee Gees, singer/songwriters from Australia, were perhaps the most popular, best-selling Rock / Pop group in the 1970s.
-Their iconic sound, their ubiquitous vocals went worldwide, dominating that decade.
+The Bee Gees, singer / songwriters from Australia, were perhaps the most popular, best-selling Rock / Pop group of the 1970s.
+Their iconic sound and their ubiquitous, distinctive vocals went worldwide, dominating that decade.
 Incredibly popular from the late 1960s through the 1990s, the Gibb’s sound that was immediately recognizable, some defined it as a hive of buzzing bees.
 The enormously successful movie “Saturday Night Fever” only served to enhance their name and fame.
-Their clear vibrato, with three-part harmonies, aided by the highest of falsettos, produced hit after hit…This slower selection is amazingly smooth and tranquil…Beautiful!
+Their clear vibrato, with three-part harmonies, aided by the highest of falsettos, produced hit after hit…This slower selection is amazingly smooth and tranquil and touching…Beautiful!

 135. THE HOUSE OF THE RISING SUN (1964)

-Vocalist: The Animals (lead Eric Burdon / Alan Price keyboards)
+Vocalist: The Animals (lead Eric Burdon / Alan Price keyboards / Hilton Valentine guitar / Chas Chandler bass / John Steel drums)

 134. CLIMB EVERY MOUNTAIN “The Sound of Music” (2013)